-Because I don’t measure rice there is always more for another meal.
+Because I don’t measure the amount of rice there is always more for another meal.
 I found a new recipe for leftover rice called Torta di Riso.
+Cut into squares, it’s a terrific snack, picnic food, or meal on the go.
 Credit to Sasha Martin from her memoir Life from Scratch.

 TORTA DI RISO

-- 6 slices bacon, chopped [can be omitted]
+- 6 slices bacon, chopped [can be omitted for vegetarian]

 - 1 T. olive oil, plus more for baking dish

 - 3 C. leftover cooked rice, any kind

 - ½ C. grated parmesan cheese, or more